NadaMAwad/Netflix_Movies_and_TV_Show_Analysis/README.md

 - EDA by Python. (in progress)

 ### Step 1:
-We Search about good data that contain many column types and a lot rows, and we found suitable data on https://www.kaggle.com/
+We Searched about alot of data that contains many types of columns,rows and we found suitable one >>>> https://www.kaggle.com/
 ### Step 2:
-Data was in only one table, and some columns were multivalued.
+Data was in only one table and some columns were multivalued.
 We tried to clean it by SQL But after searching we decided to use Power Query in Microsoft Excel.

 ![image](https://user-images.githubusercontent.com/58444526/190162368-530e16ba-d4bd-4de6-a259-89664ef5eb7e.png)